Why are we offering this Master programme? Because we see a great need for it in three respects.

 You will learn how to live and interact with people from very diverse cultures.

 You will not pay any tuition.

 Do you have an international outlook, a willingness to serve the public good and an eagerness and capacity to learn?
-Are you open to the richness of diverse cultures?
+You are able and willing to critically rethink the concepts of crisis, migration and International Organizations?
 Then this might be your programme of choice for the next two years.

 We aim to recruit from all continents to ensure a classroom as international as possible.
 We are looking for diversedisciplinary backgrounds, though a Bachelor in International Relations or Political Science surely makes things easier.
 People who do not meet all of our criteria, for example on methods, might be given the chance to catch up.